Command-Line Interface

 Note

-This is only useful in special circumstances where the regular locale option fails, such as when multiple sources of the same language exists.
+This is only useful in special circumstances where the regular locale option fails, such as when multiple sources of the same language exist.

 Default is: 0.